Two siblings flying to New York. A Peruvian chef. A Belgian law student.

 In a statement provided by the Foreign Office, the family said: “This morning we received the most terrible and devastating news about our beloved David.
 At this most painful time our family would gratefully appreciate it if we could be left alone to grieve in private.”

 Dixon and Sutcliffe have a son.
-“I just want him to come home,” she had said of Dixon.
+“I just want him to come home,” she had said earlier.

 Migom, 21, a Belgian national, was confirmed dead Friday, according to family members.
 A Belgian hospital notified his mother.